 Frying and Decorating Chebakia

-Pour any remaining syrup over them and sprinkle with the reserved toasted sesame seeds.
+Step 13: Pour any remaining syrup over the chebakia and sprinkle with the reserved toasted sesame seeds.

-Serve these Moroccan Cookies immediately, or store on the counter for later use.
-Make sure they're cooled completely before storing them.
+Serve these Moroccan Cookies immediately, with a hot cup of tea (chai) or some Arab coffee.
+Store Chebakia on the counter to enjoy later!
+Make sure they're completely cooled before storing in an airtight container in the refrigerator.

 If you find it difficult to shape the Moroccan sesame cookie, don't worry.
 It takes a little practice.
 There is no mold for shaping the cookies, however, there is a Chebakia mold for cutting the rolled dough into squares with slits in them.